 Your partners, suppliers, and customers expect you to provide mobile applications that make it easier for them to do business with you.
 To get and stay competitive, a myriad of mobile apps need to integrate with enterprise resource planning, supply chain management, customer relationship management, and other business management platforms and applications.
-It doesn’t matter if your business model is business-to-business (B2B), business-to-consumer (B2C), or a hybrid – you can be certain your competitors are thinking (or already delivering) applications that connect them with their partners and suppliers, or deliver unique, highly personalized services to their customers.
+It doesn’t matter if your business model is business-to-business (B2B), business-to-consumer (B2C), or a hybrid – you can be certain your competitors are thinking (or already delivering) applications that connect them with their partners and suppliers, or provide unique, highly personalized services to their customers.

 Digitally-Integrated Products